Provably Fair

 - Per-round seed rotation ensures a fresh hardware entropy sample for every round

-Our RNG architecture is designed so the algorithm can be tested entirely in isolation.
+Our RNG architecture is certified for independent testing.
 A certification laboratory can substitute a known deterministic seed in place of the live hardware module, then verify that the MT19937 output matches the expected statistical distribution — no access to production infrastructure is required.

 - Isolation-testable: the hardware module interface accepts a known seed for lab verification without any other system access

-- Deterministic replay: seed MT19937 with any disclosed value and reproduce the exact sequence of outcomes
+- Deterministic replay: seed our reference MT19937 implementation with any disclosed value and reproduce the exact sequence of outcomes

-- The GKM is abstracted behind a testable interface — swap in a fixed input to validate the algorithm independently
+- The HSM is abstracted behind a testable interface — swap in a fixed input to validate the algorithm independently

 Our Commitment

 We are committed to verifiable fairness.
-If you have questions about any round, our support team will provide the full cryptographic audit trail — including the GKM seed, MT state, and SHA-256 commitment — so you can verify the result yourself.
+If you have questions about any round, our support team will provide the full cryptographic audit trail — including the seed, SHA-256 commitment, and round data — so you can verify the result yourself.
+Note: if all players in a round unanimously choose the same option, a safety rule re-draws the outcome to ensure elimination can occur.

 Read our FAQ